Hunter Technology Corp.: Hunter Technology Intensifies Blockchain Engagement with New Partnership

-VANCOUVER, British Columbia, May 10, 2021 (GLOBE NEWSWIRE) -- via InvestorWire - Hunter Technology Corp.
-(TSX-V: HOC; OTCQB: HOILF; WKN: A2QEYH, FSE: RWPM, ISIN: CA4457371090) ("Hunter" or the "Company") is continuing its commitment to leveraging blockchain technology by forming a partnership with financial technology firm RootAnt, a leader in digital transaction banking and supply chain finance based in Singapore.
+Vancouver, British Columbia--(Newsfile Corp. - May 10, 2021) - Hunter Technology Corp.
+(TSXV: HOC) (OTCQB: HOILF) (WKN: A2QEYH) (FSE: RWPM) (ISIN: CA4457371090) ("Hunter" or the "Company") is continuing its commitment to leveraging blockchain technology by forming a partnership with financial technology firm RootAnt, a leader in digital transaction banking and supply chain finance based in Singapore.

 With its physical oil marketplace OilEx, Hunter enables global trade partners to discover lucrative transactions, negotiate and close deals in a fully digital workflow.
 OilEx will utilize blockchain-based smart contracts on the platform to improve transaction efficiency and legal enforceability.